praveek/launch.en/help/getting-started/implement-solutions/idservice-save.md

 The ID Service is added to your installed extensions.
 For more details on the advanced options, see the [configuration options documentation](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-function-vars.html).

-**Note:** Each version of the ID Service extension comes with a specific version of `VisitorAPI.js` which is noted in the extension description.
+>[!NOTE]  Each version of the ID Service extension comes with a specific version of `VisitorAPI.js` which is noted in the extension description.
 You update the `VisitorAPI.js` version by updating the ID Service extension.

 ### Validate the extension